Skip to main content

 Tip:

-Before getting off the bike, make sure your child shifts down to a low gear.
-This will make the next ride even easier to begin.
+Make sure your child shifts down to a low gear before getting off the bike.
+This will make the next ride even easier and safer to begin.

 So what are the benefits of gears?

-The hunt for the right gear might require some patience.
+The search for the right gear might require some patience.
 Take it slowly and over time they will get the feel for which gears work in which scenarios.

-Once your child has got the hang of it, there’s nothing stopping you all from riding further afield on bigger adventures.
-Enjoy the process and we know you will have lots of great adventures ahead!
+Enjoy the process – we know you will have lots of great adventures ahead!